 Pro tip: If you want to find out the best places to have a pint in Ireland, ask your Irish contact about their favorite pubs to visit.

 Some say that Leap is the world’s most haunted castle.
 Spooooooky.
 Known for its turbulent and bloody history, the castle was at times used as a fortress, home, and tomb.
-The current (living) owner, Sean Ryan, will lead you on a tour of Leap Castle and recall past and present encounters with spirits of former residents while you try not to jump at every creaking floorboard.
+The current (living) owner, Sean Ryan, will lead you on a tour of Leap Castle and recall past and present encounters with the spirits of former residents while you try not to jump at every creaking floorboard.
 A visit to Leap Castle is definitely one of the coolest things to do in Ireland—if you dare.

 The ultra-historic Hill of Tara claims a place at the heart of Irish history.
 A sacred spot that’s revered as a dwelling place of gods in Irish religion and mythology, the Hill of Tara was also the coronation point for countless kings of old (so very Game of Thrones).
 The views of the countryside are also breathtaking—and add a fittingly sublime backdrop to a monument that stands as a symbol of Celtic pride.

-The charming medieval city of Kilkenny is one of the best towns to visit in Ireland—in part because of gorgeous, massive, iconic Kilkenny Castle.
-This 12th-century fortress was built by Anglo-Normans shortly after William the Conqueror's conquest of Britain, and stands today as a reminder of Kilkenny’s ancient past.
+The charming medieval city of Kilkenny is one of the best towns to visit in Ireland—in part because of the gorgeous, massive, iconic Kilkenny Castle.
+This 12th-century fortress was built by Anglo-Normans shortly after William the Conqueror's conquest of Britain and stands today as a reminder of Kilkenny’s ancient past.
 Tour the fairytale castle and explore the gardens and grounds—you’ll find out why this is one of the best things to do in Kilkenny.

 Pro tip: Kilkenny is also an artsy city.
 You’ll find many quaint shops along its winding lanes selling pottery, paintings, and jewelry, which can make for some awesome souvenirs.